stanbaek/ece387/_sources/AI_policy.md

 ## 🔍 Purpose of the Policy

-Artificial Intelligence (AI) tools—such as language models, code generators, image analyzers, and virtual tutors—can be powerful supports for learning.
-However, when misused, they can hinder understanding and compromise academic integrity.
-This policy provides guidance on how you may and may not use AI tools in this course.
+Artificial Intelligence (AI) tools—such as large language models, code generators, writing assistants, and virtual tutors—are increasingly available to students and engineers.
+When used appropriately, these tools can support learning.
+When misused, however, they can interfere with skill development, obscure student understanding, and compromise academic integrity.

+This policy defines when and how AI tools may be used in this course, with clear boundaries designed to ensure that all submitted work accurately reflects your own understanding, reasoning, and skills as a student in electrical and computer engineering.

 ---

 ## **GenAI Usage Levels**

-USAFA defines seven levels of GenAI use. **Unless otherwise stated, this course operates at Level 2** (Use of GenAI for brainstorming or idea generation).
+USAFA defines seven levels of Generative AI (GenAI) use. **Unless otherwise stated, this course generally aligns with Level 2**, which permits limited use of GenAI for brainstorming or idea generation.

+This level designation is a **high-level reference only**.
+The **specific [Permitted Uses of AI Tools](permitted-uses-of-ai-tools)** and **[Prohibited Uses of AI Tools](prohibited-uses-of-ai-tools)** for this course-along with concrete electrical and computer engineering examples-are defined in detail in the sections below.
+These detailed rules **take precedence** over the general level description.

+Students are responsible for following the **explicit permissions, restrctions, and examples listed later in this policy**, regardless of how a particular GenAI tool might be categorized under the USAFA usage levels.

 | **Level** | **Descriptor**                                            | **What this looks like in practice**                                                  |
 | ---------------- | --------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |